Codiaeum Mammy (koh-dih-EE-um) is also known as Croton Mammy (KROH-tun). Other common names you may hear are:

-Crotons are pretty, easy to grow, and no matter if used indoors, outdoors as a container plant or as a landscape plant they make a brilliant statement.
+Crotons are pretty with colorful leaves, easy to grow, and no matter if used indoors as a house plant, outdoors as a container plant, or as landscape plants they make a brilliant statement.

 Take care to keep them off the beaten track.

 In areas where Croton plants are not winter hardy, use it as an annual.

 Alternately, bring it indoors to use as a houseplant during the wintertime.

 You may also wish to keep your Croton Mammy as a houseplant all year round.

-To get the best vibrant color and keep your plant at its healthiest, be sure to provide it with plenty of light and the correct amount of moisture.
+To get the best vibrant color and keep your plant at its healthiest, be sure to provide it a bright spot with plenty of light and the correct amount of moisture.